 Data-Driven Analyst, Respected author

-CBS NEWS Political contributor and freelance producer
+CBS NEWS Political contributor and producer

 former dir, White house initiative on hispanic education